 King County Employee Deferred Compensation Plan

 If you are eligible for benefits, you may participate in the County's voluntary 457 deferred compensation plan.
-The plan allows you to defer a portion of your paycheck to a variety of investment options before taxes are deducted.
+The plan allows you to defer up to $17,500 a year ($23,000 if you're 50 or older) through payroll deduction to a variety of investment options before taxes are deducted.
 As a result, you reduce your taxable pay now and potentially increase your savings for the future.

 To learn more, attend one of these quarterly seminars (86KB, PDF).